L-mid/noise-sched/docs/reports/E5_report.md

   - Both cosine schedules keep SNR **higher than linear** through most of the trajectory, then crash sharply at the end.
   - `cosine_match_linear` sits slightly **above** the original cosine SNR almost everywhere, because the β’s are smaller but follow the same ᾱ(t) pattern.

-Together, these confirm that E5 is a clean control: **same Σβ as linear, cosine-style SNR path.**
+Together, these confirm that E5 is a clean control: it's the **same Σβ as linear, cosine-style SNR path.**

 ---